OpenMDAO/OpenMDAO-Framework/docs/glossary.rst

         a value, a default value, optional min/max values, and units.
 Variables can perform their own validation when being assigned to another Variable.
-To extend the framework by creating a new data type to be passed between Components, a developer would create a new python class that inherits from Variable.
+To extend the framework by creating a new data type to be passed between Components, a developer would create a new Python class that inherits from Variable.
 This Variable would have its own validation routine and could also have a custom viewer/editor.